sagirumati/EviewsR/README.md

 # About the Author

-The author of this package, **Sagiru Mati**, is currently undergoing a PhD Program in Economics in Near East University, North Cyprus.
+The author of this package, **Sagiru Mati**, obtained his PhD in Economics from the Near East University, North Cyprus.
 He works at the Department of Economics, Yusuf Maitama Sule (Northwest) University, Kano, Nigeria.
-Please visit his blog [SMATI ACADEMY](https://smatiacademy.blogspot.com) for more details.
+Please visit his [website](https://smati.com.ng) for more details.

 Please follow his publications with his **ORCID: 0000-0003-1413-3974**